 A vanished site about possibly the most influential luthier of the 20th century, Luigi Mozzani.

-learn guitarmaking, violinmaking and so on.
-When I
+can learn guitarmaking, violinmaking and so on.
+When

-began, there was virtually nothing available, so it
+I began, there was virtually nothing available, so

-was often a case of the blind leading the blind.
-Now
+it was often a case of the blind leading the blind.

-we have an embarrassment of riches, in terms of books,
+Now we have an embarrassment of riches, in terms of

-and so forth.
-Probably the most significant advance in
+seminars and so forth.
+Probably the most significant

 Online Forums which really work: